 Pro Tip: At JFK Terminal 4, the CBP officer scans the chip with a handheld universal reader, glances at the CDC receipt on my phone, and waves us through.
 Total time on my last re-entry was about four minutes.
 Have everything in one tab and one pocket — fumbling slows the line.

-What if Albania gets added to the high-risk list?
+What happens if Albania is added to the high-risk list?

-The CDC reviews its high-risk country list annually.
-If Albania is ever reclassified, the rules tighten significantly: US-vaccinated dogs would need a USDA-issued “Certification of US-Issued Rabies Vaccination” form completed before leaving the US, plus entry through one of six CDC-approved airports.
-Foreign-vaccinated dogs would face a rabies titer or 28-day quarantine.
-None of this applies under the country’s low-risk classification.
+The CDC reviews its high-risk country list periodically.
+If Albania is ever reclassified, the rules tighten: US-vaccinated dogs would need a USDA-issued “Certification of US-Issued Rabies Vaccination” form completed before leaving the US, plus entry through one of a handful of CDC-approved airports.
+Foreign-vaccinated dogs would face a rabies titer or a 28-day quarantine.
+None of this applies under the country’s current low-risk classification.

 Is Albania safe to visit with a dog?

 Yes.
-Albania ranks safer for tourists than many people assume.
-The US Department of State Albania Travel Advisory rates the country at Level 2 (“Exercise increased caution in Albania due to crime”) — the same level as France, Germany, Italy, the UK, Spain, Denmark, and Belgium per the U.S. Embassy in Tirana.
-Dog-specific risks are real but manageable.
+On the broader question of whether Albania is safe to visit, the US State Department rates it at Level 2 (“Exercise increased caution due to crime”) — the same level as France, Germany, Italy, the UK, Spain, Denmark, and Belgium.
+Street crime in Tirana is low, the tourist neighborhoods stay busy late, and the dog-specific risks — traffic, trash, heat, open storm drains — are real but manageable.

 Street crime in Tirana is low.
 The neighborhoods US travelers actually visit — Blloku, the Pyramid area, the Pazari i Ri market — are well-lit and busy until late.
 The Albanian emergency number is 112 (works on any cell).
 Vet Hospital Tirana’s 24/7 line is the closest thing to a one-stop emergency contact.